 After Belly, Gail spent three years playing in L7, followed by two years as touring bassist for pop-punk artist Bif Naked.
 Since 2002 she has performed with her partner Chil Mott in the metal-inflected power-punk band Benny Sizzler.
 She lives in Rhode Island, where she and Chil run a graphic design business and are active in anti-sprawl efforts and lobbying for land conservation.
 They share their home with Bear and Maurice, trained therapy dogs who perform in libraries and nursing homes, star in Benny Sizzler videos and have been featured on the PBS Kids’ show “Martha Speaks.”

 Not long after Belly called it quits, Chris moved to New York City and opened a studio to pursue commercial and fine-art photography.
 He’s also designed and built several restaurant spaces, a yoga studio and his own surf shop.
 In 2015, he published his first children’s book, Indi Surfs.
-Chris lives near the beach on Long Island with his wife, two kids, two cats, a dog and a fish named Godzilla.
+Chris lives near the beach in Rhode Island with his wife, two kids, two cats, a dog and a fish named Godzilla.

 Tom briefly played guitar and keyboards with Buffalo Tom after the breakup of Belly, toured with Kristin Hersh in 1999 and eventually moved to New York City, where he joined Chris in the commercial photography business.
 He now splits his time between New York City and rural upstate NY, where he and his wife are implementing permaculture design on their small farm.
 They are also active in the fight against fracking and the expansion of fracked-gas pipelines and infrastructure- in their small town and everywhere.